 An Insight Into The Revamped Indonesian Patent Law

-A couple of years back[i], the Indonesian Parliament enacted the new Patent law, with the view to overcome the loopholes in the existing law and taking it at par with other countries and international standards.
-This revamped law does not only amends certain existing provisions but also introduces myriad novel provisions which aim at granting sufficient protection to traditional knowledge along with domestic genetic resources and rewarding the inventors of those inventions which are created while being in official service with the government agencies.
+A couple of years back[i], the Indonesian Parliament enacted the new Patent law, with the view to overcoming the loopholes in the existing law and taking it at par with other countries and international standards.
+This revamped law does not only amends certain existing provisions but also introduces myriad novel provisions that aim at granting sufficient protection to traditional knowledge along with domestic genetic resources and rewarding the inventors of those inventions which are created while being in official service with the government agencies.
 The key highlights of the new patent law include-

 - Comprehensive and efficient protection to local genetic resources and traditional knowledge